 Try the battle of the ropes!

 Battling ropes are just what they sound like—long ropes that you have fun with and try to beat.
-Check out this video . . . looks fun!
+Check out this (opens in a new tab) . . . looks fun!

 What do you do when you need a change in your cardio routine?